Dec 04 2012

 If you visit Dave Yeany’s evening grosbeaks you’ll find a big flock of beautiful birds and a sweet treat at the end.
 In the meantime you can “like” Yeany’s Maple Syrup on Facebook.

-(Male evening grosbeak by Marcy Cunkekman, Nov 2012.
+(Male evening grosbeak by Marcy Cunkelman, Nov 2012.
 Flock at the tray feeder by Tom Moeller, 2 Dec 2012.
 Photo of Yeany’s delicious maple cream by Kate St. John)